Paulistania (region): Etymology

 The name "Paulistania" is a toponym-styled neologism composed of "Paulist" ("Paulo" composed by the Latin suffix "ist", which comes from the ancient Greek suffix "istes" (ιστεσ), defines the native people of São Paulo state, and 'ia', which means "Land" in Latin.
 The name was created to be interpreted as "Land of the Paulists", as Lusitania, "Land of Lusitans", Germania, "Land of Germans" and Lithuania, "Land of Lithuanians".
-The term was coined by Antônio Candido in 2010.
-People from the region can be called both paulists and paulistanics.
+People from the region can be called both Paulists and Paulistanics.